guni12/comment/README.md

 ```

-You might want to change namespace and place the src-files in your own src-files area.
+You might want to change namespace and place the src-files amongst your own src-files.